alirezamirian/visular/README.md

 Visular is a javascript diagramming toolkit based on AngularJS

 # IMPORTANT:
-I started writing a Visular about two years ago, as a declarative and extensible angular toolkit for diagramming.
+I started writing Visular about two years ago, as a declarative and extensible angular toolkit for diagramming.
 It just left its development too early, but here is my first thoughts and implementations left out for any developer who might be interested :) take a look at the [demo](https://alirezamirian.github.io/visular/demo/)